Mastering Email Thread Testing: A Developer's Guide

 • Proper threading relies on specific headers to link emails in a conversation.

-• Incorrect References headers cause misaligned threads.
+• Wrong References headers cause threads to be misaligned.

 Setting Up Your Testing Environment

-• Automation: You can generate and manage these addresses programmatically through APIs.
+• Automation: You can generate and manage these addresses programmatically through apis.

-Setting up a local SMTP server gives you full control over the email testing process.
+Setting up a local smtp server gives you full control over the email testing process.
 You can use tools like Docker to quickly create and manage these servers.

 Strategies for Effective Thread Testing